Summer Morning, Summer Night

-Summer Morning, Summer Night is a collection of short stories by American writer Ray Bradbury, edited by Donn Albright and Jon Eller and first published by in 2002 PS Publishing.
-All the stories save one are set in Green Town, Illinois, Bradbury's name for his hometown of Waukegan, Illinois.
+Summer Morning, Summer Night is a short story collection by American writer Ray Bradbury, edited by Donn Albright, and Jon Eller and first published in by 2002 PS Publishing.
+All the stories except one are set in Green Town, Illinois, Bradbury's name for his hometown of Waukegan, Illinois.
 Several of the stories feature some of the characters from his 1957 book, Dandelion Wine.
 Some stories are less than one page long.